andrewferrier/debugprint.nvim/README.md

 return {
     "andrewferrier/debugprint.nvim",
     opts = { … },
+    dependencies = {
+        "echasnovski/mini.nvim" -- Needed to enable :ToggleCommentDebugPrints
-    -- Dependency only needed for NeoVim 0.8 dependencies = {
+        "nvim-treesitter/nvim-treesitter" -- Only needed for NeoVim 0.8
-        "nvim-treesitter/nvim-treesitter"
     },
     -- Remove the following line to use development versions, -- not just the formal releases